b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

   (hence group `drugX`).

 Interestingly, the experimental models deserve slightly different statistical methodology.
-In the first case we will perform paired samples t-test, whereas in the other case we will use unpaired samples t-test.
+In the first case we will perform a paired samples t-test, whereas in the other case we will use an unpaired samples t-test.
 Ready, let's go.

 ### Paired samples Student's t-test {#sec:compare_contin_data_paired_ttest}